 Nikki Giovanni Immersive Experience

-Combining Nikki Giovanni’s poetry (as recorded by Giovanni at different times in her life) with audio soundscapes and motion graphic projections, this interdisciplinary collaboration between a composer, designers, literary experts, embodied performance artists, and creative technologists converges to create a multi-sensory experience.
+Combining Nikki Giovanni’s poetry (as recorded by Giovanni at different times in her life) with audio soundscapes and motion-graphics projections, this interdisciplinary collaboration among a composer, designers, literary experts, embodied performance artists, and creative technologists creates a multi-sensory experience.
 Each 3-walled projection aims to capture the essence of Giovanni's poetry, drawing inspiration from its themes, imagery, and rhythmic cadence.
-Additionally, we utilized the library's motion capture studios to collaborate with faculty (and, in the future, students) from the School of Performing Arts in developing visual avatars that appear in the final motion graphic works.
+Additionally, we used the library's motion capture studios to collaborate with faculty from the School of Performing Arts in developing visual avatars that appear in the final motion graphics.
 Attendees had the opportunity to engage with the art on a deeper level, allowing themselves to be enveloped by the interplay of sight and sound, word, and image.

-On June 8, 2025, in conjunction with the Black Love Is Black Wealth memorial event in Giovanni’s honor, we held our beta launch of the project, during which we installed Ego Tripping and Nikki-Rosa.
-We are currently working on developing several other poems into an immersive format.
+On June 8, 2025, in conjunction with the Black Love Is Black Wealth memorial event in Giovanni’s honor, we held our beta launch of the project at the Cube at Virginia Tech, during which we installed Ego Tripping and Nikki-Rosa.

 For the first phase of the project, I served as Project Manager, developed the motion graphics for Ego Tripping, and created the opening of Nikki-Rosa and assisted with the animations.
 Charles Nichols created the music.
 Trevor Finney did the motion capture and renderings and helped in the development of visuals.
 Brittney Harris created the embodied movement work and created audio montages of Nikki Giovanni recording her poetry over the years.
 Gena Chandler helped in the selection and interpretation of poems.
 Student, Demetrya Dye, developed the visual materials and early animations for Nikki-Rosa and regularly met with the creative team.